Sitefinity/Sitefinity-CLI/README.md

 ## Sitefinity version
 Every command has an option **"-version"**.
 It is used to tell the CLI which template version should be used in the generation process.
 Templates can be found in the _"Templates"_ folder, in separate folders for each sitefinity version (starting from 10.2).

 When running a command the CLI will try to automatically detect Sitefinity version and use the coresponding templates.
-If it cannot detect the version it will be set to the latest available.
+If it cannot detect the version or Sitefinity version is higher that latest templates version it will be set to the latest available.
 By using the **"-version"** option it can be explicitly set which templates version should be used.

 Example:
 ```